Ed Pipgras

 Edward John Pipgras (June 15, 1904 – April 13, 1964) was an American right-handed pitcher in Major League Baseball who played for the 1932 Brooklyn Dodgers.
-He appeared in 5 games, going 0–1 with a 5.40 earned run average.
+He appeared in five games, going 0–1 with a 5.40 earned run average.
 His older brother George Pipgras was also a major league pitcher.
-Born in Schleswig, Iowa, he died at age 59 in Currie, Minnesota.
+Born in Schleswig, Iowa, he died at age 59 in Currie, Minnesota when he crashed into a bridge abutment on Minnesota State Highway 30 5 mi north of Slayton.
 He had two children.